Beard Care Elevated: The Ultimate Growth & Maintenance Guide

 With so much "buzz" surrounding beards, it's easy to get overwhelmed with product options and grooming tips.
 Because of their popularity in the recent years, dozens (if not hundreds) of companies have popped up all trying to capitalize on the "trend."

-In our pursuit to help our readers (and customers) grow the best beard possible, We developed a very simple, 3 Step Beard Care Routine™.
-All you need to do is follow our routine and use the types of products recommended and we guarantee you'll grow your best beard.
+In our pursuit to help our readers (and customers) grow the best beard possible, we developed a very simple, 3 Step Beard Care Routine™.
+All you need to do is follow our routine and use the types of products recommended and we guarantee you'll grow your best and most healthy beard.

 Step One: Wash The Beard